Professor of American Studies

 Focuses on 20th-century African American political history and civil rights

-Harris has advocated on the national level at the Congressional Black Caucus.
-Locally, she was appointed as a Minneapolis Civil Rights Commissioner by Mayor Sharon Sayles Belton, appointed to the Governor’s Council on Black Minnesotans by Governor Jesse Ventura, appointed to Co-Chair the Statewide Marin Luther King Holiday (twice) by Governor Mark Dayton; and served as a Constituent Advocate for the late Senator Paul Wellstone.
-She has sat on the Boards of several nonprofits including True Friends, The Women’s Foundation of MN, and Brown Body.
+Harris has advocated on the national level at the Congressional Black Caucus., Locally, she was appointed as a Minneapolis Civil Rights Commissioner by Mayor Sharon Sayles Belton, appointed to the Governor’s Council on Black Minnesotans by Governor Jesse Ventura, appointed to Co-Chair the Statewide Marin Luther King Holiday (twice) by Governor Mark Dayton; and appointed to the Board of Public Defense by Governor Tim Walz.

 Her academic books include, Racially Writing the Republic: Racists, Race Rebels, and Transformations of American Identity, (2009), Black Feminist Politics from Kennedy to Clinton, (2009), Black Feminist Politics from Kennedy to Obama, (2011),Black Feminist Politics from Kennedy to Trump, (2018) and “Black Girl Magic Beyond the Hashtag: Twenty-First Century Acts of Self-Definition” (2019).
 She is also the proud curator of the Duchess Harris Collection, which has 120 written for 4-12 graders.

 Minneapolis/St. Paul Business Journal, 200 Black Leaders in the Twin Cities region

 Trustee Award, Macalester College, recognition for excellence in teaching, scholarship, and service.